goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 {% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/scaling.png" %}

 And I think this is a great depiction of the goal of architecture research.
-We're simply looking for the black box that performs this conversion in the best way possible.
+We're simply looking for **the black box that performs this conversion in the best way possible**.
 From this perspective, there is only one central question:

 > Is my model using its compute wisely?

 In other words, we want every FLOP to count.
 And as is hopefully clear after this post (at least, I've convinced myself!), Transformers are far from optimal.

+{% details Aside: Does it actually matter? %}
+There's another layer to the picture that I haven't touched on, which is the practical efficiency of models.
+As my friend [Tri](https://tridao.me/) says, what we actually care about is "dollars-to-capabilities", which can be factored into (1) "dollars-to-FLOPs" and (2) "FLOPs-to-capabilities".
+One might need to balance these two, for example, by accepting a suboptimal architecture for (2) in return for much more efficient (1).
+And some might say that Transformers have optimized the combination of these two.

+I still care primarily about question (2), partly because I personally find it more intellectually interesting, but also because I truly believe there are substantial advances to be made that change the balance even factoring in (1).

+A second higher-level question touching on whether it actually matters is: do we need to improve on anything to get to AGI/ASI?
+The answer here might be no -- tokenized Transformers may very well represent a viable path -- but I think that finding improvements may either get us there faster or lead to more intelligence in the end.
+{% enddetails %}

-Don't get me wrong: despite being known as a leader of the Transformer-alternatives direction, I think Transformers are amazing and attention is truly a fundamental modeling primitive.
+Don't get me wrong: despite being known as a leader of the Transformer-alternatives direction, I think Transformers are amazing and *attention is truly a fundamental modeling primitive*.
 But I also think it's clear that they, by themselves, are not the final solution.
 We still have work to do.